 Consuming probiotic rich fermented foods helps strengthen the immune system.
 Probiotic meaning pro-life, when consumed in the appropriate amount fermented foods and drinks can: manufacture vitamins, increase the rate of metabolism, detoxify chemicals, promote cell growth, enhance the immune and nervous systems’ function and increase the production of enzymes.

-Fermentation is a process that uses microbes to prepare, preserve and sustain foods.
-So the foods have a beneficial relationship with our digestive tract.
-Fermenting has been around for centuries across the globe.
-In many ways ferments formed an integral part of a community’s culture and identity.
+Fermentation is a process that utilises microbes to prepare, preserve and sustain foods that have a beneficial relationship with our digestive tract.
+Fermenting has been around for centuries across the globe because it just makes sense.
+In some ways ferments formed part of a community’s culture and identity.
 The skills and cultures were traditionally passed from one generation to the next.
-It’s time to reconnect, revive and recognise the place of fermenting and wholefoods in our lives.
+It’s time to reconnect, revive and recognise the place of fermenting in our lives.